zerlok/statomata/README.md

 ## Features

 - 🧠 **State Interface & Context:** Follow the state machine OOP pattern with clear, isolated state definitions.
-- ⚡ **Built-in Automata:** feel free to use one of the predefined automata classes from SDK.
+- ⚡ **Built-in Automata:** feel free to use one of the predefined automata classes from SDK (sync / async; unary / iterable)
 - 🏗 **Custom Automata Support:** Build your own automata with custom state management logic.
 You can choose declarative style or built custom automata using provided interfaces.
 - ✅ **Strict Typing:** Designed for type safety and clarity with full type hints.